pantheon-systems/documentation/source/content/debug-slow-performance.md

 - Look at the stacktrace provided along with the error to see if there's a module or plugin that is identified
 - Debug code locally using a PHP extension (like [Xdebug](https://xdebug.org/) or [XHProf](http://php.net/manual/en/book.xhprof.php)) or to help refactor code that could be leaking memory
-- Enabling [Redis](/redis) could boost site performance by providing an in-memory backend caching
+- Enabling [Object Cache](/object-cache) could boost site performance by providing an in-memory backend caching
 - [Update PHP version](/guides/php/php-versions)
 - In case the source of the high memory usage is unclear, it might be helpful to use using a memory profiling module / plugin on the production site temporarily.
 Note that memory profiling most often has a performance overhead, so keep a close eye on the site while profiling.
 Usually a few hours will provide enough data.